jonnyrobots/roberts.work/_posts/2020-02-09-evolution-of-theses-developing-the-core-of-a-strategy.md

 Microsoft and Salesforce didn't just represent companies whose products we paid to use, but companies whose ecosystems we also invested engineering effort into.

 We worked closely with them, understood where their ecosystems fell short and wrote code that we turned into products to sell to our own customers.

 Engineering teams are not cheap.
 The biggest I've been privileged enough to lead cost around $1m/yr.
 At the time it was focused on developing software for Microsoft's cloud platform, Azure.

-Developing for Azure gave us insight into Microsoft's strategy in the post-Balmer era; all in on Cloud.
+Working closely with Microsoft while developing for Azure gave us insight into Microsoft's strategy in the post-Balmer era; all in on Cloud.

-Microsoft saw that developers were choosing their (often open source) database technology according to a specific need – like CockroachDB for global scale-ability, Timescale for time-series data in IOT, Salesforce for customer relationship management [4] – and Cloud infrastructure for convenience.
+Microsoft saw that developers were choosing their (often open source) database technology according to a specific need – like CockroachDB for global scale-ability, Timescale for time-series data in IOT, Salesforce for customer relationship management <sup><a href="#footnotes">[4]</a></sup> – and Cloud infrastructure for convenience.

 With Azure (and later its [$7.5 billion purchase of GitHub](https://techcrunch.com/2018/06/04/microsoft-has-acquired-github-for-7-5b-in-microsoft-stock/)), Microsoft has pitched itself squarely at developers.
 It no longer cares if you're using their proprietary technology, just that you’re building your application in Azure’s ecosystem.

+The Salesforce product was so successful it was spun out.

 ### Designing good software is getting harder